-- - -

-of

-relationship?
-What shared group commitments should you make to each other?
-Individual Commitments - What new attitudes/mindsets/behaviors are you committing to in support of
+Individual Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the group commitments?
+Share your commitments with the team.

 Learn How to Communicate in Ways that Actually Work

 - To explore ways to communicate more effectively to create stronger business results and personal relationships on the team - To create a group of shared commitments to help hold the team accountable to using the best communication practices